jerk1022/looker_content_cleanup_automation/README.md

 ### Dry Run / Safe Mode

 The script is currently in dry run / safe mode to avoid accidental content deletions while setting up this automation.
 This means the soft delete and hard delete functions are commented out in `main.py` (`soft_delete_dashboard`, `soft_delete_look`, `hard_delete_dashboard`, `hard_delete_look`).

-In dry run mode, the automation will run the queries, send the schedules, and backup dashboards that are to be hard deleted.
+In dry run mode, the automation will run the queries, send the schedules, and backup dashboards that are to be hard deleted without actually deleting any content.

 ### Required before running the script